Skip to main content

 name excel sheet

-The second option called Index will start from 0 (It is always an incremental number starting in 0) from left to right assigning an index to each sheet.
+The second option, Index, will start from 0 (It is always an incremental number starting at 0) from left to right, assigning an index to each sheet.
 It doesn't matter if the name changes it will always select the same sheet by the index.

 excel sheet to database azure